I am currently working as research scientist/staff software engineer at Moloco.

-I am an Assistant Professor (tenure track) in the Department of Computer Science at the University of San Francisco.
+During AY 2019-21, I was an Assistant Professor (tenure track) in the Department of Computer Science at the University of San Francisco where I taught graduate-level courses in Algorithms and in Cloud Data Processing.

-Prior to joining USF in 2019, I was a research scientist at Moloco, leading the data team.
+Prior to joining USF in 2019, I was a research scientist at Moloco, leading the Data Engineering team.

 Prior to Stanford, I obtained my B.S. in Computer Science from Cornell University, and I was fortunate to work for a year as a student researcher (after graduation) under supervision of Bobby Kleinberg, Johannes Gehrke, and Noah Snavely.